 Retailers ignore Google Shopping at their peril.
 After all, no other platform gives a shoe store in Portland, Maine, the same opportunity to connect with a customer in Portland, Oregon.

-What’s more, Google Shopping can help retailers even when they’re not in the business of fulfilling and shipping orders across the country.
+What’s more, Google Shopping can help retailers even when they’re not in the business of fulfilling and shipping orders across the country just by migrate files to Google Drive.
 With Google’s Local Inventory Ads, you can drive foot traffic into your store.

-But before you start creating ads, here are five things you need to know about the platform.
+But before you start creating ads, here are five things you need to know about the platform as mentioned by credible sites like Sirlinksalot.

 1. Google Shopping Really Is One of the Best Ways to Promote Your Inventory